MikeYan8080/CDS-hazard-rate-risk-intensity-function/README.md

 # CDS-hazard-rate-risk-intensity-function
-calculate the implied hazard rate/ risk intensity function from CDS prices
+This code calculates the implied hazard rate/ risk intensity function from CDS prices.
+I have checked the solution from  this code with other paper.